 With scientists focusing their attention on Shortfin Makos at ICCAT as it was a stock assessment year, campaign focus also shifted from Blue Sharks to Shortfin Mako.

-GET THE KIDS INVOLVED — It’s vital that the future generation have their say.
-Colour in and make your own shark chatterbox and write your own Shortfin Mako facts inside.
-Don’t forget to send us photos of your creations!
+- GETTING THE KIDS INVOLVED – It’s vital the next generation have their say.
+Colour and make your own shark chatterbox below, and write your own Shortfin Mako facts inside.
+We’d love to see your creations, so remember to send us photos!

-SPREAD THE WORD — Social media is a powerful tool, spreading information far and wide in just one click.
-Follow the campaign on Facebook and Twitter, and share using #NoLimitsNoFuture #MakeTime4Makos and #Move4Makos
+- SPREADING THE WORD – Social media is a powerful tool for conservation.
+Help us spread the word far and wide in just one click.
+Follow our progress on Facebook and Twitter #NoLimitsNoFuture #MakeTime4Makos and #Move4Makos

 Steve Backshall signs the No Limits? petition.